Whipshout/Aura/README.md

         * Server -> PossessedBy
         * Client -> OnRep_PlayerState
       * GAS on Player Pawn
+        * You have to use SetOwner() on the OwnerActor to set the controller
         * Server -> PossessedBy
         * Client AcknowledgePossession